 The agent is protected by the seller’s disclosure and the private seller is protected by the voetstoots clause.
 So seller, agent, and conveyancing attorney can take the buyer’s money and often get away with deals which are murky and not transparent – unless the buyer is rich and determined and sues the lot of them.
 We need more people like Wendy Appelbaum who took down Auction Alliance for equally shoddy practices.
 Unfortunately most buyers are not billionaires – just ordinary people trying to put a roof over their family’s heads.

 In the United States and Canada 77 per cent of houses are now professionally inspected pre-sale.
 In South Africa the figure is less than 1 per cent.
 The South African home buyer is a lonely and unprotected consumer – mostly even unaware of his predicament.

 Home inspections pre-sale are really the only solution.
 Industry professionals, mortgage lenders (banks) and lawmakers need to right this wrong.
 It is for all of the above reasons that HouseCheck fights for the rights of the home buying consumer.
 Please give me have your thoughts.

-John Graham, CEO HouseCheck
+John Graham, Chairman HouseCheck